ahmedsheraz1/jubilant-spoon/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: task to do
+name: Task to do
-about: ahmed sheraz
+about: Ahmed Sheraz
-title: 'ahmed sheraz'
+title: 'Ahmed Sheraz'
 labels: ''
 assignees: 'ahmedsheraz1'
-status: 'done'
+status: 'Done'
 ---